joshre/joshre.github.io/been-making.md

 * 2 cloves dried garlic

 Covered with a 5% brine and weighed down with a terra-cotta pot saucer.

+### Update

+The juniper was way too much.
+Flavor was awful.
+The consistency of the veg was amazing though — super crisp and clean.

 # Overnight Poolish
 April 15, 2017 at 12:50 PM